More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

 \subsection{Heading Home}

-Shani Orgad's book ``Heading Home: Motherhood, Work, and the Failed Promise of Equality'' revealed the huge gap between the promise of gender equality and women's experience of continued injustice.
-It turned out that even highly educated London women had to leave paid employment to take care of their children, while their husbands continued to work in high-powered jobs \cite{heading}.
-We hereby borrow the ``heading home'' notion, and examine why our participants choose to head home, as well as how their life is like after heading home.
+Shani Orgad's book, \textit{Heading Home: Motherhood, Work, and the Failed Promise of Equality}, told the stories of how highly educated London women had to leave paid employment to take care of their children, while their husbands continued to work in high-powered jobs \cite{heading}.
+We hereby borrow the ``heading home'' notion and examine why our participants choose to head home as well as what their life is like after heading home.